nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The UI consists of a `MainWindow` that is made up of parts, e.g. the `CommandBox`, `ResultDisplay`, `InternshipListPanel`, `StatusBarFooter`, `InfoPanel` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

-The `UI` component uses the JavaFx UI framework.
+The `UI` component uses the JavaFX UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
-For example, the layout of the [`MainWindow`](https://github.com/AY2223S2-CS2103T-W11-2/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2223S2-CS2103T-W11-2/tp/blob/master/src/main/resources/view/MainWindow.fxml)
+For example, the layout of the [`MainWindow`](https://github.com/AY2223S2-CS2103T-W11-2/tp/blob/master/src/main/java/seedu/internship/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2223S2-CS2103T-W11-2/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,